CloudSlang/docs/tutorial/01_lesson.rst

 instructions on how to download and run the CLI.

-Although CloudSlang files can be composed in any text editor, using a modern code editor with support for YAML syntax highlighting is recommended.
-See the :doc:`Sublime Integration <../sublime_integration>` section of the documentation for instructions on how to download, install and use the CloudSlang snippets for Sublime Text.
+Although CloudSlang files can be composed in any text editor, using a modern code editor with support for syntax highlighting is recommended.
+See the :doc:`CloudSlang Editors <../cloudslang_editors>` section of the documentation for instructions on how to download, install and use the CloudSlang snippets with Atom or Sublime Text.

 More Information
 ----------------